dc232/Google_test_task/README.md

 ### google_compute_http_health_check
 - Manages an HTTP health check within GCE.
 This is used to monitor instances behind load balancers.
 Timeouts or HTTP errors cause the instance to be removed from the pool
 - Google Cloud Platform (GCP) health checks determine whether instances are "healthy" and available to do work.
 This document describes using health checks with load balancing.
-- In the case of the script there is   ```request_path       = "/"```  in other words this resource checks that the path / is still up for theese instances
+- In the case of the script there is   ```request_path       = "/"```  in other words this resource checks that the path / is still up for these instances

  - For more information see source: https://cloud.google.com/compute/docs/load-balancing/health-checks#legacy_health_checks